IEBH/vuex-tera-json/README.md

 ## Usage

+Note: Make sure to remove any localforage/localstorage references in the store as this will create a bug where state gets carried over on new projects.

 In your Vuex store configuration, initialize the plugin with `createSyncPlugin(KEY)` where key is a unique identifier for the tool (e.g. `wordFreq` or `polyglot`, etc.):

 ```javascript